Azure-Samples/azure-postgres-mcp-demo/README.md

     Find your Azure AI Foundry project name, subscription ID, and parent resource name in your AI Foundry Portal.
 By clicking **Profile Icon** → **Project Details**:
     ![Screenshot of Azure AI Foundry details.](images/azure-foundry-details-in-foundry.png)

-2. Deploy the complete infrastructure with a single script:
+1. Deploy the complete infrastructure with a single script:

     ```bash
     azd up
     ```

+This deployment creates:
+- Azure Container Apps instance for the MCP server
+- Managed Identity for secure authentication
-**What gets deployed:** Azure Container Apps, Managed Identity, Entra ID App Registration with full RBAC setup.
+- Microsoft Entra ID App Registration with proper Role-based access control (RBAC) configuration
+- All necessary networking and security configurations

 ![Screenshot of Azure Portal components](images/azure_portal_resources.png)

-#### Configure MCP server access to Postgres server.
+### Step 2: Configure database access
 1. Connect to your PostgreSQL server using `psql` or your preferred PostgreSQL client:

    Set the following environment variables by copying and pasting the lines below into your bash terminal (WSL, Azure Cloud Shell, etc.).